Adamtaranto/mimeo/README.md

 Find all high-identity segments shared between genomes.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit --adir ADIR           Name of directory containing sequences from A genome.
+  -h, --help      Show this help message and exit.
+  --adir          Name of the directory containing sequences from A genome.
-  --bdir BDIR           Name of directory containing sequences from B genome.
+  --bdir          Name of the directory containing sequences from B genome.
-  --afasta AFASTA       A genome as multifasta.
+  --afasta        A genome as multifasta.
-  --bfasta BFASTA       B genome as multifasta.
+  --bfasta        B genome as multifasta.
   -r, --recycle   Use existing alignment "--outfile" if found.
-  -d OUTDIR, --outdir OUTDIR
-                        Write output files to this directory.
-(Default: cwd) --gffout GFFOUT       Name of GFF3 annotation file.
-If not set, suppress output.
+  -d, --outdir    Write output files to this directory.
+(Default: cwd) --gffout        Name of GFF3 annotation file.
+If not set, suppress
+                  output.
-  --outfile OUTFILE     Name of alignment result file.
+  --outfile       Name of alignment result file.
   --verbose       If set report LASTZ progress.
-  --label LABEL         Set annotation TYPE field in gff.
+  --label         Set annotation TYPE field in GFF.
-  --prefix PREFIX       ID prefix for B-genome hits annotated in A-genome.
+  --prefix        ID prefix for B-genome hits annotated in A-genome.
-  --keeptemp            If set do not remove temp files.
+  --keeptemp      If set does not remove temp files.
-  --lzpath LZPATH       Custom path to LASTZ executable if not in $PATH.
+  --lzpath        Custom path to LASTZ executable if not in $PATH.
-  --minIdt MINIDT       Minimum alignment identity to report.
+  --minIdt        Minimum alignment identity to report.
-  --minLen MINLEN       Minimum alignment length to report.
+  --minLen        Minimum alignment length to report.
-  --hspthresh HSPTHRESH
-                        Set HSP min score threshold for LASTZ.
+  --hspthresh     Set HSP min score threshold for LASTZ.
-  --TRFpath TRFPATH     Custom path to TRF executable if not in $PATH.
+  --TRFpath       Custom path to TRF executable if not in $PATH.
-  --tmatch TMATCH       TRF matching weight --tmismatch TMISMATCH
+  --tmatch        TRF matching weight.
-                        TRF mismatching penalty
+  --tmismatch     TRF mismatching penalty.
-  --tdelta TDELTA       TRF indel penalty
+  --tdelta        TRF indel penalty.
-  --tPM TPM             TRF match probability
+  --tPM           TRF match probability.
-  --tPI TPI             TRF indel probability --tminscore TMINSCORE
+  --tPI           TRF indel probability.
-                        TRF minimum alignment score to report --tmaxperiod TMAXPERIOD
+  --tminscore     TRF minimum alignment score to report.
-                        TRF maximum period size to report --maxtandem MAXTANDEM
+  --tmaxperiod    TRF maximum period size to report.
-                        Max percentage of an A-genome alignment which may be masked by TRF.
-If exceeded, alignment will be discarded.
+  --maxtandem     Max percentage of an A-genome alignment which may be masked by TRF.
+                  If exceeded, the alignment will be discarded.
   --writeTRF      If set write TRF filtered alignment file for use with
                   other mimeo modules.
 ```

-###mimeo-filter
+### mimeo-filter

 ```
-usage: mimeo-filter [-h] --infile INFILE [-d OUTDIR] [--outfile OUTFILE]
+Usage: mimeo-filter [-h] --infile INFILE [-d OUTDIR] [--outfile OUTFILE]
                     [--keeptemp] [--verbose] [--TRFpath TRFPATH]
                     [--tmatch TMATCH] [--tmismatch TMISMATCH]
                     [--tdelta TDELTA] [--tPM TPM] [--tPI TPI]
                     [--tminscore TMINSCORE] [--tmaxperiod TMAXPERIOD]
                     [--maxtandem MAXTANDEM]

-Filter SSR containing sequences from fasta library of repeats.
+Filter SSR containing sequences from FASTA library of repeats.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit --infile INFILE       Name of directory containing sequences from A genome.
+  -h, --help            Show this help message and exit.
+  --infile              Name of the directory containing sequences from A genome.
-  -d OUTDIR, --outdir OUTDIR
-                        Write output files to this directory.
-(Default: cwd) --outfile OUTFILE     Name of alignment result file.
+  -d, --outdir          Write output files to this directory.
+(Default: cwd) --outfile             Name of alignment result file.
-  --keeptemp            If set do not remove temp files.
+  --keeptemp            If set does not remove temp files.
   --verbose             If set report LASTZ progress.
-  --TRFpath TRFPATH     Custom path to TRF executable if not in $PATH.
+  --TRFpath             Custom path to TRF executable if not in $PATH.
-  --tmatch TMATCH       TRF matching weight --tmismatch TMISMATCH
+  --tmatch              TRF matching weight --tmismatch           TRF mismatching penalty.
-                        TRF mismatching penalty
-  --tdelta TDELTA       TRF indel penalty
+  --tdelta              TRF indel penalty.
-  --tPM TPM             TRF match probability
+  --tPM                 TRF match probability.
-  --tPI TPI             TRF indel probability --tminscore TMINSCORE
+  --tPI                 TRF indel probability.
-                        TRF minimum alignment score to report --tmaxperiod TMAXPERIOD
+  --tminscore           TRF minimum alignment score to report.
-                        TRF maximum period size to report.
-Note: Setting this score too high may exclude some LTR retrotransposons.
+  --tmaxperiod          TRF maximum period size to report.
+Note: Setting this
+                        score too high may exclude some LTR retrotransposons.
                         Optimal len to exclude only SSRs is 10-50bp.
-  --maxtandem MAXTANDEM
-                        Max percentage of a sequence which may be masked by TRF.
-If exceeded, element will be discarded.
+  --maxtandem           Max percentage of a sequence which may be masked by
+                        TRF.
+If exceeded, the element will be discarded.

 ```